Australia commodity outlook

 Upward pressure building

-Replacement cost pressure building ahead of supply response
+Replacement-cost pressure is building ahead of a broader supply response.

 High confidence · 2-3 days